 As football season approaches, the first Saturday in September leads the way with Tailgating Day.
 This is a fun, tasty way for die-hard fans to come together and pay homage to the football-food culture.

-Typical fare for feasting runs the entire gamut of finger foods, barbecued delights and, of course, chili.
-Pickings include hot dogs, hamburgers, sliders, ribs, wings, dips and chips – all washed down with chilled thirst quenchers.
+Typical fare includes chili, hot dogs, hamburgers, sliders, ribs, wings, dips and chips – all washed down with chilled thirst quenchers.
 These treats satisfy all the salty, spicy, gloriously greasy goodness everyone craves.
-So remember to stash plenty of antacids in the glove compartment.
+So stash plenty of antacids in the glove compartment.

 Plan your Tailgating Day celebration well in advance to allow plenty of time for guests to score game tickets.
-Everyone should wear jerseys and bring edible contributions along with disposable dinnerware, cutlery and napkins in the colors representing their favorite team.
-Bring chairs and, for goodness sake, don’t forget the bottle opener and insect repellent – just in case.
+Everyone can bring their own edible contributions.
+Bring chairs and, for goodness sake, don’t forget the insect repellent – just in case.

 Kick off the season by putting your game face on, loading up the coolers and meeting your friends in the parking lot for a truck-side football fiesta.